 The bonds the Fund invests in may be of any maturity.
 While the Fund's fixed income investments will be primarily invested in investment grade bonds, the Fund may invest up to 35% of its net assets in high yield, below investment grade bonds, commonly known as "junk bonds."
-While the Fund's fixed income investments consist primarily of corporate bonds, the Fund may also invest in U.S. government agency obligations, municipal securities and mortgage-related securities.
+The Fund's fixed income investments consist primarily of corporate bonds, U.S. Government securities, securities issued by supra-national or foreign domiciled entities, municipal securities, and mortgage-related securities, and may include bonds also determined to be "green" by the Subadviser based on the use of proceeds supporting climate change mitigation and adaptation, among other environmental goals.